cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 This document describes the AEGIS family of Authenticated Encryption with Associated Data (AEAD) algorithms {{AEGIS}}, which were chosen for high-performance applications in the CAESAR (Competition for Authenticated Encryption: Security, Applicability, and Robustness) competition.

 Among the finalists, AEGIS-128 was chosen as the winner for this category.
 However, AEGIS-128L, another finalist, offers enhanced performance and a stronger security margin {{ENP20}} {{JLD22}} {{LIMS21}} {{STSI23}}.
-Additionally, AEGIS-256, which also reached the final round, provides 256-bit security and supports higher usage limits.
+Additionally, AEGIS-256, which also reached the final round, has a 256-bit key and supports higher usage limits.

 Therefore, this document specifies the following variants: